Val Pollard

-Valerie "Val" Pollard (also Lambert) is a fictional character from the British ITV soap opera, Emmerdale, played by Charlie Hardwick.
+Valerie "Val" Pollard (also Lambert) is a fictional character from the British ITV soap opera Emmerdale, played by Charlie Hardwick.
 She made her first screen appearance in the episodes broadcast on 1 February 2004.
 Val was introduced as the sister of established character Diane Sugden (Elizabeth Estensen).
 She later married Eric Pollard (Chris Chittell).
-Hardwick took a three-month break from Emmerdale to appear in a play, and the character left on 10 February 2012.
-Val returned in June 2012 and was surprised to learn that Eric was in a relationship with Brenda Walker (Lesley Dunlop).
-She moved into Diane's pub, after her marriage breakdown, and helped run it while Diane was away visiting her daughter.
-In 2014, Val was told that she was HIV positive, after a holiday fling while she was in Portugal.
+Hardwick took a three-month break from Emmerdale to appear in a play and the character left on 10 February 2012.
+Val returned in June 2012 and was surprised to learn that Eric had begun in a relationship with Brenda Walker (Lesley Dunlop).
+She moved into Diane's pub after her marriage breakdown and helped to run it while Diane was away visiting her daughter.

+In 2014, Val was told that she was HIV positive after a holiday fling while she was in Portugal.
 In 2015, it was announced that Hardwick had quit the soap.
 Val was killed off on 6 August 2015 in the highly publicised "Summer Fate" storyline, which saw a helicopter crash into the village.
 She made several appearances afterwards as a ghost to Eric and on a videotape describing her final wishes.
 Her final on-screen appearance aired on 31 August 2015.
 She later appeared as a ghost in Robert Sugden's (Ryan Hawley) dream on 25 December 2017.
+For her portrayal of Val, Hardwick won the award for Best Comedy Performance at the 2006 British Soap Awards.